TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 25/Psalms 25.17.md

 ---

-The troubles of my heart are enlarged: Oh bring thou me out of my distresses.
+The troubles of my heart are enlarged.
+Oh bring me out of my distresses.